 Any food for your dog needs to include a source of protein, fiber, and carbohydrates.
 Puppies have a higher requirement for protein in their meals, while 10-20% is sufficient for adult dogs depending on their breed and activity level.
 However, these compositions can change for your individual pet so it's best to check in with your vet before your embark on your home prepped dog food journey.

 If you're making your dog's meals yourself, you have the freedom to purchase the freshest, highest-quality ingredients available.
 Make sure you weigh your dog frequently to verify he stays a healthy weight.
-Take your dog to the vet before starting their new diet so your vet can determine your dog's ideal weight and advise you accordingly.
+Take your dog to the vet, vet nutritionist, or dog food advisor before starting their new diet so your vet can determine your dog's ideal weight and instruct you accordingly.

-- Protein (only high-quality meat cuts.
+- Protein (specifically animal protein that comes from only high-quality meat cuts.
 Organs must be used in careful moderation)

 Below is a quick list of superfood fresh ingredients included in all of Kafka's recipes that you can use as a guide to which vegetables and proteins to include in your dog's homemade diet.

 - Sweet potatoes - these root veggies are packed with fiber, vitamins, and antioxidants a high-quality carb for keeping your pup regular!

 - Raw carrots are great for teeth and gum health as well as eyesight (thanks to those powerful beta-carotenes).
 Green beans can also be cooked lightly to add a crunch that your dog will love!

 - Kale - including a type of fresh greens can help prevent cancer in pups.
 Kale is nutrient-dense and packs quite a punch in this department.